Trucking company business plan for starting your own business

 This business plan template for trucking gives you an overview of the steps needed to set up a trucking business.

-Step1: Get experience as a driver
+Step1: Get experience and knowledge

 Step2: Write your business plan